pulumi/docs/content/docs/guides/crosswalk/aws/vpc.md

 the VPC resource itself.
 The `aws.ec2` package, on the other hand, out of which `Vpc` is built, provides all of these raw resource so that you can code directly to the underlying AWS resource types, exposing every underlying capability.

-For information about configuring each of these resources, please refer to each type's API documentation:
+For information about configuring each of these resources, refer to each type's API documentation:

 * [Vpc]({{< relref "/docs/reference/pkg/aws/ec2/vpc" >}})
 * [Subnet]({{< relref "/docs/reference/pkg/aws/ec2/subnet" >}})